algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- Unknown NFC card- Iphone 11 NFC module- LightBlue app
+- Unknown NFC card- iPhone 11 NFC module- LightBlue app

 **Steps:**

-1. Ensure that eco-mode is enabled by going on LightBlue app and looking for a device named "SportShield 5".
+1. Ensure that eco-mode is enabled by going on the LightBlue app and looking for a device named "SportShield 5".
 2. Bring an unknown NFC card near the SportShield development board NFC reader.
-3. Verify in the logs and in the console of the web-server that you received the payload and that the electromagnet was not turned on.
+3. Verify in the logs and in the console of the web server that you received the payload and that the electromagnet was not turned on.
 4. Bring the phone close to the board NFC reader.
-5. Verify in the logs and in the console of the web-server that you received the payload and that the electromagnet was turned on.
+5. Verify in the logs and in the console of the web server that you received the payload and that the electromagnet was turned on.

 ### 43. Optimized battery charging